Frequently Asked Questions

 Academic rates apply exclusively to Canadian University funded projects.
 All other projects will be charged non-academic rates.
-For information about other rate classes please contact the CCEM Manager.
+For information about other rate classes please contact the facilities manager.

-I am a regular user of the CCEM, can I get access to the card reader at the enterance?
+I am a regular user of the CCEM, can I get access to the card reader at the entrance?

-To request access to the CCEM, email the lab manager, Andreas Korinek.
+To request access to the CCEM, email the facilities manager.

 Can non-users and new user have tours of the CCEM?

 Yes, please contact Samantha Stambula to arrange a tour time.